For effective fat loss, you need to do the following:

 Avoid Fat and Refined Carbohydrates to Lose Weight

-A recent study from City College of New York shows that after eating a fatty meal, obese people produce more insulin than thin people do.
-If additional studies corroborate this discovery, people who are inclined to be overweight should keep away from both fatty meals, which bring out higher insulin levels in obese people and refined carbohydrate meals, which bring out the highest blood insulin levels in both obese and thin people.
+A recent study from the City College of New York shows that after eating a fatty meal, obese people produce more insulin than thin people do.
+If additional studies corroborate this discovery, people who are inclined to be overweight should keep away from both fatty meals, which bring out higher insulin levels in obese people, and refined carbohydrate meals, which bring out the highest blood insulin levels in both obese and thin people.

 14 Habits That Trick Fat